okeeffed/cheat-sheets/COMP3520-OS/Pthread.md

 ## Syncronisation Issues

 When multiple threads attempt to manipulate the same data item, the results can often be incoherent if proper care is not take ie. race conditions.

+# 2: Mutexes

+The second class of functions deal with synchronization - called a "mutex", which is an abbreviation for mutual exclusion.